iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Can I use my own node to process my transaction?

-Yes!
+Yes.
 You can use your own node to process your transaction if it is accessible over https.

 ### How can I reattach transactions?

-There is no need to do this anymore!
+There is no longer any need to do this.

 ### I accidentally sent funds to the wrong address, can I get them back?